Programs : Brochure

 IT 175 is for students who have little or no knowledge of Italy's language and culture.
 This course is a co-requisite of BIOL 475N (Anatomy in Italy) and prepares students for the required, embedded Spring Break portion of the course.
 Properly preparing for an abroad experience helps students to fully exploit their time in the target culture, maximize their opportunity to leverage the study of anatomy while in Italy.

-During the embedded travel component, housing will consist of - housing information not available at this time.
+During the embedded travel component, housing will consist of hotel/hostel accommodations.

 The process for enrolling in an embedded course varies according to the instructor and/or department.
 Contact the program leader, John Waters, firstname.lastname@example.org, for additional information.